DDMAL/tripoli/docs/configuration.rst

 ------------------

 Tripoli can also make corrections to a manifest while validating.
-This is useful when you are aware of a systematic error in a providers manifests that you can easily detect and correct before importing or indexing.
+This is useful when you are aware of a systematic error in a provider's manifests that you can easily detect and correct before importing or indexing.

 Each validation function (those that end with ``*_field``) must return a value.
 By default,